yugr/rust-slides/materials/materials.md

   * OP suggests to enable overflow checking in release by default
   * Other people also complain how `as` is unchecked
   * More materials: added more links
-- Myths and Legends about Integer Overflow in Rust: https://huonw.github.io/blog/2016/04/myths-and-legends-about-integer-overflow-in-rust/
+- (!)
+Myths and Legends about Integer Overflow in Rust: https://huonw.github.io/blog/2016/04/myths-and-legends-about-integer-overflow-in-rust/
-  * Status: in progress
+  * Status: DONE (40m)
   * Assignee: yugr
+  * Author surveys RFC 560; discusses semantics of integer overflows and reasoning behind it
+    + In particular he mentions that main source of overhead is inhibiting vectorization (not the checks themselves)
   * More materials:
     + [User forum](https://users.rust-lang.org/t/myths-and-legends-about-integer-overflow-in-rust/5612)
     + [Reddit](https://www.reddit.com/r/rust/comments/4gz93u/myths_and_legends_about_integer_overflow_in_rust/)